 e.
 What happened, and what damage was caused to cars and property?
 If possible, take pictures.

 3) Contact Admiral right away, even if you don’t have all the information, so our experts can help you.
-Call 0333 220 2034, or report the accident online at Admiral.com - it's that simple!
+You can report the accident online at Admiral.com - it's that simple!

 If you have an accident don’t worry, car accidents are very common and as your insurance company, we are here to help you through it and make the car insurance claims process run as quickly and as smoothly as possible.